Building rapport with sales prospects can be challenging but there are actually some small things to do on a cold call to help.

 Let the prospect lead

 Nothing kills rapport more than getting pushy with the close.
-If you agree with that, than can we do the opposite when cold calling and do build rapport by not being too aggressive.
+If you agree with that, then can we do the opposite when cold calling and build rapport by not being too aggressive?

 One way to do this is to let the prospect lead with how you close for the next step.
 Here is an example: